xyliatgithub/IntroCrypto-2026/Lab 3/readme.md

 ## Environment Setup

-- Please reuse the VM/environment from Lab 1.
-If you already finished Lab 1 setup, you can skip this section.
-Otherwise, follow: [Lab 1 Environment Setup](https://github.com/xyliatgithub/IntroCrypto-2025/blob/main/Lab%201/readme.md)
+- Please refer to the VM/environment instructions from Lab 1.

 ***Note*** Starting from this lab, you can use Mac + VMware Fusion Player.
 The kernel version issue affecting Lab 1 does not impact this experiment.